zachesposito/zachesposito.github.io/_posts/2019-08-14-node-modules-for-teams.markdown

 ## Releasing updates

-[Just like with NuGet packages][nuget-post-updates], to release new version, simply update the `version` property in `package.json` and then push a commit to the master branch in the DevOps repo.
+[Just like with NuGet packages][nuget-post-updates], to release a new version, simply update the `version` property in `package.json` and then push a commit to the master branch in the DevOps repo.
 That will trigger the pipeline again and release a new version with the number you specified.

 ## Conclusion